 Going to the Sun Road Open Season

 There’s no way to make long-term predictions about exactly when the road will open.
 That said, the alpine portion of the road typically opens in May or June.
+For 2022, there was a delay in opening due to late snowfall and weather delays.
+Going to the Sun Road officially opened for vehicle traffic on July 13th, 2022 for the summer season.
 For more information, check out this list of past opening and closing dates for the road.

 If your trip is scheduled for before then, you’ll still be able to enjoy the lower section of the road, which remains open year-round.
 This road section provides access to many popular locations, like the Avalanche Lake Trailhead.